8 Great Contact Form Examples from Real Online Businesses (+ Templates)

 If your contact form has more than just the standard “name, email, message” fields, you run the risk of confusing visitors.

-For example, if you have a “budget” field, it might be unclear what that budget is for.
+For example, if you’re adding a contact form to your agency website, and you have a “budget” field, it might be unclear what that budget is for.
 Is it for the entire project?
 Is it for just a specific part?

 To avoid such confusion, you can add “microcopy” to your contact form.